Skip to content

 abstract_delimiter: abstract delimiter#

-abstract_delimiter: string to mark .
+abstract_delimiter: string to mark where the description ends.

 Default: <!-- more -->